 The financial status of the Club’s funds should be reported on quarterly basis, more frequently should the Treasurer need to seek the guidance of members.

 Forest Entrepreneurs have agreed to meet on the 1st and 3rd Mondays of the month with networking commencing at 6pm.
 The meeting will consist of a light dinner until approximately 8.30 pm.
-Everyone present has the opportunity to introduce themselves, their business and current business needs, for 1 minute.
+Everyone present has the opportunity to introduce themselves, their business and their current business needs for 1 minute.